 Langtang valley trekking is one of the foremost popular trekking destinations in Nepal.
 Langtang valley lies closer to Kathmandu than other trekking regions and is lesser employed by both trekkers and locals.
 As a result, situated near the Tibetan border within the north of Kathmandu this trek is relatively short.

-Even more, the Langtang area contains a board variety of climatic zones, from subtropical to alpine.
+Even more, the Langtang area contains a broad variety of climatic zones, from subtropical to alpine.
 Almost 25% of the area is forested.
-The diverse range of trees such as the deciduous Oak and Maple, evergreens like Pine, and various types of Rhododendron are found here.
-Also animals like Red Panda, Snow Leopard, Clouded Leopard, Musk Deer, and Himalayan Tahr, etc are found in this area.
-In addition, the great Himalayan range like Ganesh Himal, Gaurishankar, Yala peak, Langtang Lirung, Dorje Lakpa, Naya Kanga, Langshisa Ri, Gangchenpo, etc can be observed.
+A diverse range of trees such as the deciduous Oak and Maple, evergreens like Pine, and various types of Rhododendron are found here.

-Langtang Valley Trekking is one of the easiest trekking and anyone has possibilities making it a success.
+Langtang Valley Trekking is one of the easiest trekking and anyone has the possibility to make it a success.
 The hiking will be from 3-6 hours on a daily basis depending on the destination.
 However, we’ll take regular breaks where we admire the mountain views.
-The trek routes involve long climbs, steep descents and a steep forward trail within the rocky paths and therefore the forests moreover.
+The trek routes involve long climbs, steep descents, and a steep forward trail within the rocky paths and therefore the forests moreover.

 However, it’s not recommended for people who suffer from sensitive medical conditions like heart or lung disease.